Transfer Pricing in Chile

 - The same person or persons, either directly or indirectly, participates in the management, control, capital or income of both parties, in such a way that all are related to each other.

-- An agency, branch or any other form of permanent establishment shall be considered related to its parent company; to other permanent establishments of the same parent company; to related parties of the latter and permanent establishments of the former.
+- An agency, branch or any other form of a permanent establishment shall be considered related to its parent company; to other permanent establishments of the same parent company; to related parties of the latter and permanent establishments of the former.

 - Transactions are carried out with parties resident, domiciled, established or incorporated in a country, territory or jurisdiction indicated in Article 41-H of the Law, unless they have a tax information exchange agreement with Chile.